pkdone/MongoSecurityPlaypen/README.md

 1. If required, change any values in the text file 'vars/external_vars.yml' to dictate which security features should be turned on and off
 2. From the terminal/shell, ensure the current directory is the root directory of this MongoSecurityPlaypen project (ie. the directory containing the file 'Vagrantfile')
-3. Run the following command to create and configure the 5-virtual-machine environment outlined in the diagram above - this includes the final step of automatically running the Test Client Python Application and listing the results in the console
+3. Run the following command to configure the 5-virtual-machine environment outlined in the diagram above - includes final step of automatically running the Test Client Python Application and listing the results in the console

-    > vagrant up
+    $ vagrant up

 **Notes:**
 * It may take around 10-15 minutes to complete execution, mainly depending on the speed of the host's internet connection.